amaarora/amaarora.github.io/_posts/2021-03-13-optimizers.md

 ![](/images/SGD_intuition.png "fig-2 Gradient Descent")

 Let's say we are standing at a certain point `A` of a parabolic hill as shown in `fig-2` and we wish to find the lowest point on this curve.
 Can you think of some ways to do this?
 Well, we could try going in a random direction, calculate the value of the function and if it's lower than the previous value, we could take a step in that direction.
 But this process is slow.
 With some mathematical magic, we can make this process faster.
 In fact, the fastest way down a function or the sleepest way down the hill is the one in the opposite direction of the gradient.
 Gradient at point `A` is the slope of the parabolic function, and by calculating the gradients, we can find the steepest direction in which to move to minimise the value of the function.
 This is referred to as Gradient Descent.
 Ofcourse in a high dimensional space, calculating the gradients is a little bit more complicated than in `fig-2` but the idea remains the same.
 We take a step from point `A` directed by the gradients to follow the steepest path downwards to point `B` to find the lowest value of the curve.
+The step-size is governed by a parameter called learning rate.
+The new position `B` then can be defined as `B = A - lr * A.grad` where `A.grad` represents the slope/gradients of the curve at point `A`.

-The stochasticity in Stochastic Gradient Descent arises when we compute the batch gradients.
+The stochasticity in **Stochastic Gradient Descent** arises when we compute the batch gradients.
 This has been explained below through pseudo-code in `Vanilla Stochastic Gradient Descent`.

 From the [Introduction to SGD by Jeremy Howard](https://youtu.be/ccMHJeQU4Qw?t=4587), and from `fig-2`, we already know that to perform Gradient Descent, we need to be able to calculate the gradients of some function that we wish to minimise with respect to the parameters.

 We don't need to manually calculate the gradients and as mentioned in [this](https://youtu.be/ccMHJeQU4Qw?t=4575) video by Jeremy, PyTorch can already do this for us using [torch.autorgrad](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html).

 So now that we know that we can compute the gradients, the procedure of repeatedly evaluating the gradient and then performing a parameter update is called `Gradient Descent`.
 Its vanilla version looks as follows: